mlc-mlapis/docs/src/documentation/services/static-servers/nginx.md

 ### HA / non-HA mode

-When creating a new service, you can choose whether the runtime environment should be run in **HA** (High Availability) mode, using 3 or more containers, or **non-HA mode**, using only 1 container. ==**The chosen runtime environment mode can't be changed later.**== If you would like to learn more about the technical details and how this service is internally built, take a look at the [PHP Service in HA Mode, Internal](/documentation/overview/how-zerops-works-inside/php-cluster-internally.html) part of the documentation.
-Although the specific text is focused on the PHP environment (running in combination with the Apache or Nginx webserver), in terms of logic and functionality, there is an entirely identical situation, which also applies to a separate static Nginx web server.
+When creating a new service, you can choose whether the runtime environment should be run in **HA** (High Availability) mode, using 3 or more containers, or **non-HA mode**, using only 1 container. ==**The chosen runtime environment mode can't be changed later.**== If you would like to learn more about the technical details and how this service is  built internally, take a look at the [PHP Service in HA Mode, Internal](/documentation/overview/how-zerops-works-inside/php-cluster-internally.html) part of the documentation.
+Although the specific text is focused on the PHP environment (running in combination with the Apache or Nginx webserver), in terms of logic and functionality, the situation is entirely identical, which also applies to a separate static Nginx web server.

 #### Nginx static server in non-HA mode